Voigtlander 35mm f1.7 Ultron Review

 Focus Shifting

 Focus shifting is when the focus changes slightly as you change your aperture.
-Basically if you’re in focus at f1.7, you might not be in focus when you change your aperture to f5.6.
+If you’re focused at f1.7, you might not be focused when you change your aperture to f5.6.
 I’ve found that to be the case with this lens.
-When doing the diffraction test, from f1.7 to about f5.6 I had to adjust the focus at each aperture setting otherwise it would shift as I stopped down.
-The difference isn’t huge, most people probably won’t notice, but if you want to be precise, it will make a difference to refocus after adjusting aperture.
+When doing the diffraction test, from f1.7 to about f5.6, I had to adjust the focus at each aperture setting; otherwise, it would shift as I stopped.
+The difference isn’t huge; most people probably won’t notice, but if you want to be precise, refocusing will make a difference after adjusting the aperture.

 Voigtlander 35mm f1.7 Ultron Review | Conclusions

-If you’re looking for an all manual 35mm lens for your Sony or even your Leica at this price, this lens is it.
-Buying it should be a no brainer.
-For how I shoot and what I shoot for, I really have no need for anything better than this and there aren’t a lot of lenses that are better than this for these systems at this size.
+If you’re looking for an all-manual 35mm lens for your Sony or even your Leica at this price, this lens is it.
+Buying it should be a no-brainer.
+For how I shoot and what I shoot for, I have no need for anything better than this, and there aren’t a lot of lenses that are better than this for these systems at this size.

-It works very well on the Sony A7r III, it’s also an amazing 50mm on the Fujifilm XT3.
-All around, a great lens no matter what system you’re using.
+It works well on the Sony A7r III and is an amazing 50mm on the Fujifilm XT3.
+It’s a great lens, no matter what system you’re using.

-Focusing is a silky smooth, it’s crazy fast for how small it is and the optics are pretty close to perfect.
+The focus is silky smooth, it’s crazy fast for its size, and the optics are pretty close to perfect.
 I love this thing.

 Using Adapters

-On my Sony cameras I use the Voigtlander VM to E mount adapter.
-On the Fujifilm cameras I use the official Fujifilm adapter because it has a button that lets you instantly go to the mount adapter settings.
-EOS R and Nikon Z you can use the Kipon adapters.
+On my Sony cameras, I use the Voigtlander VM to E-mount adapter.
+I also use the official Fujifilm adapter on the Fujifilm cameras because it has a button that lets you instantly access the mount adapter settings.
+You can use the Kipon adapters for EOS R and Nikon Z.

 If you want a cheap adapter, check out K&N Concept.